meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 In this hack, you will learn how to:

 1. Package a complete ADK Python agent into a custom container and deploy it to *Agent Runtime* with a custom container.
-2. Optimize resource allocation, scaling limits, and request concurrency for production agentic workloads.
+2. Optimize resource allocation for production agentic workloads.
-3. Establish strong, least-privilege security and auditability using *Agent Identity*.
+3. Establish least-privilege security and auditability using *Agent Identity*.
-4. Govern ingress and egress traffic, and block prompt injections, jailbreaks, and sensitive data leakage by integrating *Agent Gateway* with *Model Armor*.
+4. Govern ingress traffic, and block prompt injections, jailbreaks, and sensitive data leakage by integrating *Agent Gateway* with *Model Armor*.
-5. Establish continuous quality assurance in production by configuring *Online Monitors* in Agent Platform to score live telemetry traces against multi-turn AutoRater metrics.
+5. Establish continuous quality in production by configuring *Online Monitors* in Agent Platform to score live telemetry traces against multi-turn AutoRater metrics.

 ## Challenges